ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 ### Resolving Missing \*.so Library Error In Debug Mode

-In case you fail to run Elektra with the message like this one `Reason: of module: libelektra-resolver.so, because: libelektra-resolver.so: cannot open shared object file: No such file or directory` you can solve it by defining the LD_LIBRARY_PATH variable directly in CLion.
+In case you fail to run Elektra with the message like this one `Reason: of module: libelektra-plugin-resolver.so, because: libelektra-plugin-resolver.so: cannot open shared object file: No such file or directory` you can solve it by defining the LD_LIBRARY_PATH variable directly in CLion.
 Click on the debug configurations dropdown in the upper right corner and choose 'Edit Configurations...'.
 Then find 'Environmental Variables' field and add the following: